inverno-io/inverno-mods/inverno-irt/README.md

 }
 ```

-In the preceding example, we used a syntactic sugar to navigate into the message object hierarchy and access the `message` properties but it is also possible to evaluate a raw Java expression specified between `(` and `)` to get the same result:
+In the preceding example, we used a syntactic sugar to navigate into the message object hierarchy and access the `message` properties, but it is also possible to evaluate a raw Java expression specified between `(` and `)` to get the same result:

 ```plaintext
 (Message message) -> {